 If we help teach our little ones to focus and set them up for success, they’ll have an easier time in school, activities, and home life.

 Much like other life skills, focus is learned.

 Self-control is the foundation that focusing skills can be built on.

-It’s the same self-control that keeps your daughter from kicking her brother that helps her sit quietly, obey your instructions, and focus on the task at hand.
+It’s the same self-control that keeps your daughter from kicking her brother, that helps her sit and wait, and focus on whatever task is at hand.

 How can we increase their attention spans?
 Well, as the ole tortoise found out… slow and steady wins the race.

 Set realistic expectations